mucoz/Python-SnippingTool-OCR/README.md

 # Tesseract path will be stored in "config.ini" file along with other environmental variables.

-# While using the app, a detail log file will be generated in "Logs" folder.
+# While using the app, a detailed log file will be generated in "Logs" folder.